r2axz/r2axz.me/_posts/2022-03-14-exporting-images-from-ltspice.markdown

 my schematic.
 Also, it does not support plots.

-The second one is [lt2circuitikz](https://github.com/ckuhlmann/lt2circuitikz), which actually exports to LaTeX and generates pgf/TikZ picture of the schematic, using the CircuiTikZ package to draw the symbols.
-Again, not exactly what I want and missing support for plots.
+The second one is [lt2circuitikz](https://github.com/ckuhlmann/lt2circuitikz), which actually exports to LaTeX.
+Again, not exactly what I want and no support for plots as well.

 Do you have your own favorite way of exporting images from LTspice?
 Please share a comment if you do.